alronlam/bible-search/README.md

 bash run_streamlit.sh
 ```

+Note: This will be slow the first time you run the app (on my machine, it takes ~20 minutes) as the code will pre-generate and cache embeddings for the Bible verses (not included in the repo as it is huge).
+This is a one-time operation, and the app uses this index to search quickly during runtime.

 # Data
 The CSV file of Bible verses were taken from this [website](https://my-bible-study.appspot.com/).
 The file is also included in the repo, so there is no need to manually download.
 But you can refer to this website if you want to use a different version.